nepp2/HPL/simplified_interpreter.md

 # Plan to simplify the interpreter

+## Current plan

+Gradually turn the existing interpreter into one that is lower level, and can do low-level operations.

+## Background thoughts

 The basic idea is that the language should self-host as much as possible.

 It can be based on a few core primitives: